Television Centre, Southampton

 Television Centre, Southampton was home to the three ITV contractors for the South and South East region: Southern, TVS, and Meridian.
 It was also known as The Southern Television Centre, The Southampton Television Centre, and unofficially as The Northam Studios.

 The studio centre was constructed in 1967, vacated in 2004 and demolished in 2008.
-The site laid empty until 2015 when a £40 million development scheme to build 350 flats began.
+The site remained empty until 2015 when a £40 million development scheme to build 350 flats began.

 History

 The site was built by Southern Television, the first ITV contractor for the South of England, as replacement facilities for their converted cinema studios.
 The cinema itself had been 'The Plaza'.
 The new complex was located on the same site as the original cinema, on land reclaimed from the River Itchen.

 The new complex was state of the art and fully equipped for colour television, launched in the region in 1969.
 Southern moved into the new complex on 19 August that year.
 The site had two large production studios, ready to produce many of Southern's programme productions for the ITV Network.
 It was from here that Southern's news operations were also based, with a separate studio for their news programme Day by Day.
 The site also featured access to the river where Southern's motor boat Southerner could be moored, allowing for easy and quick access for a news team to take to the water.

 One unusual feature of the site was the railway line that ran through the car park; this linked the British Rail sidings at Northam to Driver's Wharf where scrap metal was loaded into ships.
 It was operated by a venerable 0-4-0 diesel shunter.
 In 1984, the line fell into disuse as the scrap was now delivered by road.
 The tracks were then tarmacked over to provide extra car parking spaces.
 The line featured in the first episode of Saturday Banana with a steam locomotive, Bonnie Prince Charlie, from the Great Western Society at Didcot.

-During the 1980 ITV franchise round, the newly-enlarged South and South East region was much sought after, having the highest advertising revenues.
+During the 1980 ITV franchise round, the newly enlarged South and South East region was much sought after, having the highest advertising revenues.
 Southern was replaced as ITV contractor by Television South, or TVS for short.
 In August 1981, TVS completed the purchase of the site but, prior to the new company taking control of the region, they had no office space within the buildings and so based their operations in portakabins located in the car park, while Southern continued their operation inside; this was mocked on the closing night of Southern, with the song "Portakabin TV" performed by its composer Richard Stilgoe, though the arrangement was later repeated by Meridian as they waited to take over from TVS.